Efficiently Engage with Collaborative Notion Comments: Expert Tips and Strategies

 • Hover over the comment and click the checkmark icon.

-• The comment is then marked as resolved and moved to a separate Resolved section, making it easier to focus on active discussions.
+• The comment is marked as resolved and moved to a separate Resolved section, making it easier to focus on active discussions.

 • Archiving Comments: